 Securities Lending Risk.
 As with other extensions of credit, there are risks of delay and costs involved in recovery of securities or even loss of rights in the securities loaned or in the collateral if the borrower of the securities fails to return the securities in a timely manner or at all, or fails financially.
 These delays and costs could be greater with respect to foreign securities.
 The Fund may pay lending fees to the party arranging the Fund's securities loans.
 Securities lending collateral may be invested in liquid, short-term investments, such as money market funds, managed by third-party advisers or banks.
 The Fund bears the risk of investments made with the cash collateral received by the Fund in securities lending transactions.
-Investments of cash collateral may depreciate and/or become illiquid, although the Fund remains obligated to return the collateral amount to the borrower upon termination or maturity of the securities loan and may realize losses on the collateral investments and/or be required to liquidate other portfolio assets in order to satisfy its obligations.
+Investments of cash collateral may depreciate and/or become illiquid, although the Fund remains obligated to return the collateral investments and/or be required to liquidate other portfolio assets in order to satisfy its obligations.